Hardware Troubleshooting Notes

 Cause: – these versions can format up to 32 GB only but can read larger drives.

-Solution: – Prepare drive with third party utility such as Partition Magic or use NTFS.
+Solution: – Prepare to drive with a third-party utility such as Partition Magic or use NTFS.

 33. UDMA/66 or UDMA/100 drive runs at UDMA/33 on systems that support UDMA/66 or UDMA/100.